Acceptable use Policy for Interactive Systems

 The College makes no guarantees of any kind, either express or implied, that the functions or the services provided by or through the College's system will be error-free or without defect.
 The College will not be responsible for any damage users may suffer, including, but not limited to, loss of data or interruptions of service.
 The College is not responsible for the accuracy or quality of the information obtained through or stored on the system.
 The College will not be responsible for financial obligations arising through the unauthorized use of the system.

-The Executive Officer for Information Technology Services will oversee the College's system by working with other College officials, government agencies and appropriate regional, state and national organizations as necessary.
+The CIO will oversee the College's system by working with other College officials, government agencies and appropriate regional, state and national organizations as necessary.
+The Director of Information Technology serves as the backup support in the absence of the CIO.

 The use of the College's interactive systems is a privilege, not a right, and inappropriate use can result in a termination or suspension of some or all of those privileges.
 Users will be expected to abide by generally accepted rules of network etiquette.